adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

 First, let’s cover some basics about how content management works in Hugo.

 One of the numerous pillars of Hugo is how completely it takes its orders from you concerning how to structure a site’s content.
-As the Hugo “[Content Organization](https://gohugo.io/content-management/organization/){: target="_blank" rel="noopener noreferrer"}” documentation says:
+As the Hugo “[Content Organization](https://gohugo.io/content-management/organization/)” documentation says:

 > Hugo assumes that the same structure that works to organize your source content is used to organize the rendered site.